Microservice-API-Patterns/MDSL-Specification/docs/tools.md

 ### Installation in Eclipse

  * Update site: [https://microservice-api-patterns.github.io/MDSL-Specification/updates/](https://microservice-api-patterns.github.io/MDSL-Specification/updates/)
- * The grammar can be found in the `dsl-core` project (more precisely, in the `io.mdsl./src/io.mdsl` folder of this project): [public](https://github.com/Microservice-API-Patterns/MDSL-Specification/blob/master/dsl-core/io.mdsl/src/io/mdsl/APIDescription.xtext) and [private](https://github.com/Microservice-API-Patterns/MDSL-Specification/blob/master/dsl-core/io.mdsl/src/io/mdsl/APIDescription.xtext) repository.
+ * The grammar can be found in the `dsl-core` project (more precisely, in the `io.mdsl/src/io.mdsl` folder of this project)

 ### Direct links into repository